Karen Chester - Deputy Chair

 Prior to her Government appointments, Karen was a Partner at Mercer and Global Head of Infrastructure.
 Before joining Mercer, Karen was a Partner at Access Capital Advisers, having been the CEO of its corporate predecessor ─ Access Economics.

 Karen has also held directorships on several Australian infrastructure company boards and before moving to the private sector held senior economic policy roles in the Australian Treasury and the Department of Prime Minister and Cabinet.

-	In 2015, the Government appointed Karen to Chair an expert panel to undertake a capability review of Australian Securities and Investment Commission (ASIC).
+In 2015, the Government appointed Karen to Chair an expert panel to undertake a capability review of ASIC.